GoogleCloudPlatform/cloud-builders-community/cron-builder/README.md

     object: source.tar.gz
 ```

+This builder is a special case and the `source:` tag is not normally valid in YAML configuration.
+For more information, see the [Container Builder documentation](https://cloud.google.com/container-builder/docs/build-config#source_code_location).

 ## Installing the builder

 To begin, select (or create) a project, enable billing, and [install the Cloud SDK](https://cloud.google.com/sdk/downloads).